w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 {% include excol.html type="middle" %}

 Discuss strategies to provide mechanisms for users to perceive different web page regions.
-Present different strategies to complement different content types, such as visual and textual, through the use of visual and text cues.
+Present different strategies to complement various content types through the use of visual and textual cues.

 #### Learning Outcomes for Topic

 Students should be able to:

-* define page regions by using appropriate visual and programmatical landmarks
+* define page regions by using appropriate visual and programmatic landmarks
 * design user interfaces with text cues to convey information provided through vision only, for example to convey required form fields
 * design user interfaces with focus indicators that allow people to tell where they are as they move through the web page and applications using the keyboard